GabrielMoreau/uvmat-doc/help/README.md

   file ordering by name or date can be chosen by the popupmenu above.
   A path can be directly entered by copy-paste in the upper edit window of the browser.
 - Previously opened files are memorised in the menu where they can be selected again.
-- *[Open campaign]* : scan the data organised as a project/campaign, see [section 3.7](#37-data-organisation-in-a-project).
+- *[Open campaign]*: scan the data organised as a project/campaign, see [section 3.7](#37-data-organisation-in-a-project).
 - Previously opened campaigns are memorised in the menu where they can be selected again.
-- *[Export]* : used to export the currently displayed data, either as array structure in the Matlab workspace, either as a figure or a movie (for a succession of views), or plotted on an existing figure (axes) for comparison with previous data.
+- *[Export]*: used to export the currently displayed data, either as array structure in the Matlab workspace, either as a figure or a movie (for a succession of views), or plotted on an existing figure (axes) for comparison with previous data.
-- *[Projection object]* : used to create projection objects (points, lines, patches, gridded planes) for data analysis and interpolation, see [section 6](#6-projection-objects).
+- *[Projection object]*: used to create projection objects (points, lines, patches, gridded planes) for data analysis and interpolation, see [section 6](#6-projection-objects).
 - *[Tools]*:
-- *[Geometric calibration]* for geometric calibration of images.
+- *[Geometric calibration]*: for geometric calibration of images.
 - *[LIF calibration]*: calibration of images for Laser Induced Fluorescence.
 - *[Make mask]*: for creating mask images (for PIV).
-- *[Make grid]:*: for making measurement grids for PIV.
+- *[Make grid]:* for making measurement grids for PIV.
 - *[ruler]*: displays a ruler to measure lengths and angles of any line.
-- *[Run]* :
+- *[Run]*:
 - *[field series]*: gives access to the GUI **[series](#10-processing-field-series)** for processing field series.
 - *[PIV]*: gives access to the PIV program under Matlab (using the GUI **series**).
 - *[CivX(Fortran)]*: gives access to the GUI **[civ](#11-piv-particle-imaging-velocimetry)** for Particle Imaging Velocimetry (CivX version in Fortran, not maintained anymore).
-- *[Help]* : displays this help file using the Matlab browser.
+- *[Help]*: displays this help file using the Matlab browser.

 ### 2.3 Displaying the input file name